SatvikNema/rest-db-api/README.md

 ```python
 /v1/forecast.json?key={your_key}&q=Bangalore&days=5#$.forecast.forecastday[*]
 ```
-To get the similar virtual table address for your endpoint (it may have headers or even body), use the utility `restDbApi.utils.get_virtual_table` and pass in your configs.
+To get the similar virtual table address for your endpoint (it may have headers or even body), use the utility `rest_db_api.utils.get_virtual_table` and pass in your configs.

  - [x] POST requests (request body)
  - [x] headers